alainicolas/customHostSSH/README.md

 SSH using a custom host file

-Dont forget to create an alias
+Dont forget to create an alias, define your host file location, and your ssh user